 Property developments require substantial capital investment for land acquisition and construction and may take many months or years before positive cashflows can be generated.
-To date we have funded our growth principally from internal funds, borrowings from banks, proceeds from sales and pre-sales of our developed properties and proceeds from issuance of both debt and equity securities, such as our IPO in April 2007, the issuance of the Convertible Bonds in February 2008 and the issuance of the 2014 Notes in September 2009.
+To date we have funded our growth principally from internal funds, borrowings from banks, proceeds from sales and pre-sales of our developed properties and proceeds from issuance of both debt and equity securities, such as our IPO in April 2007, the issuance of the Convertible Bonds in February 2008, the issuance of the 2014 Notes in September 2009 and the issuance of the 2017 Notes in April 2010.
 Our financing methods vary from project to project and are subject to limitations imposed by PRC regulations and monetary policies.

 Since June 2003 commercial banks have been prohibited under PBOC guidelines from advancing loans to fund the payment of land premium.
 In addition, the Bureau of Land Resources and Housing Management of Guangzhou Municipality indicated in 2001 that it intended to abolish the installment payment method in connection with the transfer of state-owned land use rights after December 31, 2003.
-As a result, property developers may only use their own funds to pay for land premium and property developers in Guangzhou may be required to make a lump sum payment for the land premium within the period stipulated in the land grant contracts.
+As a result, property developers may not use PRC bank loans to pay for land premium and property developers in Guangzhou may be required to make a lump sum payment for the land premium within the period stipulated in the land grant contracts.

-In an attempt to control the growth of the PRC property market, the PRC government in November 2009 raised the minimum down payment on land premiums to 50% of the total premium and on March 8, 2010, the Ministry of Land and Resources issued the circular on Strengthening Real Estate Land Supply and Supervision (關於加強房地產用地供應和監管有關問題的通知) under which the minimum price for a given land transfer is required to be equal to at least 70% of the benchmark price for land in the surrounding locality and the bidding deposit for such land transfer is required to be equal to at least 20% of the land premium (taking into account any deposits previously paid) as a down payment within one month of signing a land grant contract and the total amount of land premium is to be paid in full within one year of the date of the land grant contract, subject to limited exceptions.
+In an attempt to control the growth of the PRC property market, the PRC government in November 2009 raised the minimum down payment on land premiums to 50% of the total premium and on March 8, 2010, the Ministry of Land and Resources issued the circular on Strengthening Real Estate Land Supply and Supervision (關於加強房地產用地供應和監管有關問題的通知) under which the minimum price for a given land transfer is required to be equal to at least 70% of the benchmark price for land in the surrounding locality and the bidding deposit for such land transfer is required to be equal to at least 20% of the applicable minimum transfer price.
+Property developers are also required to pay 50% of the land premium (taking into account any deposits previously paid) as a down payment within one month of signing a land grant contract and the total amount of land premium is to be paid in full within one year of the date of the land grant contract, subject to limited exceptions.
 Such change of policy may constrain our cash otherwise available for additional land acquisition and construction.